chadanuk/mini-cms/README.md

-# A micro laravel CMS
+# A micro CMS for laravel